wpgeeks/wp-most-popular/readme.txt

 = Can I contribute code to the plugin? =

 Yes!
-The plugin is open source and I host it on [Github](https://github.com/MattGeri/WP-Most-Popular).
+The plugin is open source and I host it on [Github](https://github.com/ThengaDotCom/WP-Most-Popular).
 Feel free to send me pull requests.

+= Where can I get support for the plugin? =

+This plugin is managed by Thenga and you can contact our support team on our [website](https://thenga.com).

 == Changelog ==